janclemenslab/deepss_docs/README.md

-# DeepSS docs
+# _DeepSS_ docs

+The docs are published at [https://janclemenslab.org/deepss](https://janclemenslab.org/deepss).

 ## Build

-If you'd like to develop on and build the deepss docs, you should:
+If you'd like to develop on and build the _DeepSS_ docs, you should:

 - Clone this repository and run
 - Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)